ezbot-ai/docs/docs/04-guides/installation/07-cross-domain.md

 Under the hood, ezbot leverages Snowplow's cross-domain tracking, which:

-1. Adds a "\_sp" parameter to the querystring of outbound links that match the configured domains (aka link decoration)
+1. Adds a "\_sp" parameter to the querystring of outbound links that match the configured domains (aka link decoration).
-2. This parameter contains the domain user ID and click timestamp
+2. This parameter contains the original domain user ID, click timestamp, sessionID, and userId.
-3. When a user navigates to the destination page, this information is captured
+3. When a user navigates to the destination page, the ezbot tracker on the destination domain will call for predictions with the original sessionId and send it to our backend with events.
-4. The querystring is automatically removed from the destination URL
-5. Our enrichment process links the session data, enabling continuous user tracking across different domains
+4. Our enrichment process links the session data, enabling continuous user tracking across different domains.

 :::info
 The tracker doesn't immediately decorate all links but adds event listeners that activate when users interact with links.
 This ensures fresh timestamps and proper cross-domain identity preservation.